aphp/dsfaker/docs/dsfaker.generators.base.rst

 Generator()
 -----------

-This is the mother class of all others!
-Every new Generator must implement its four methods.
+This is the mother class of all other Generators!
+Every new Generator must implement its private methods.

 BoundedGenerator(Generator)